-Best Summer Day Trips And Drives From Sydney
+Best Summer Day Trips And Weekend Getaways From Sydney

 The Early Start Discovery Space at the University of Wollongong is a reason in itself to head to the Gong.
-This is a kid's-dedicated museum with an interactive Tummy Tour which teaches children about internal organs, a 270 degree and plenty to touch and feel.
+This is a kid's-dedicated museum with an interactive Tummy Tour which teaches children about internal organs!

 Stop and sniff the flowers.
 If you're after natural beauty, head to the Wollongong Botanic Garden where they host great school holiday programs for kids as well as garden yoga!
 You'll see Aussie plants in the Dryland Garden, exotic species in the Flowering Trees And Shrubs Garden, rainforest species in the Rainforest Collection, all kinds of roses and a beautiful gazebo in the Rose Garden, and oh so much more.

-Newcastle Museum has a super-hands on science section called Supernova where touching and feeling is encouraged, and there's a soft-play section for toddlers called Mininova with stuff to slide down, build with and climb on.
+Newcastle Museum has a super hands-on science section called Supernova, where touching and feeling is encouraged.
+There's a soft-play section for toddlers called Mininova with stuff to slide down, build with and climb on.
 It will be perfectly warm in Newcastle, so a swim at Nobby's Beach is a must.
 There are beautiful ocean baths, a lighthouse you can stroll to via a coastal walking track, a great kiosk and picnic shelters.

-A 1-hour and 50-minute drive from Sydney.
-We can bet that what families are looking for in a Summer weekend getaway is plenty of water.
+We can bet that what families are looking for in a summer weekend getaway is plenty of water.
 If that's you, this gorgeous seaside destination on the NSW South Coast will do the trick.

 No doubt the attraction that springs to mind when you think of Kiama: their blowhole is the largest in the world!
 From the safe distance of the viewing platform, check out the spectacular plumes of water shooting skyward, then enjoy some lunch at the nearby picnic areas or have a wade in the rock pool.

-From 3pm-6pm on Wednesdays in the summer, don't miss the Kiama Farmer's Market at Surf Beach.
-Shop with picturesque views in front of you, with the opening of the markets signalled each week by the ringing of the bell.
+In summer, the Kiama Farmer's Market at Surf Beach is the place to shop with picturesque views in front of you.
+The opening of the markets is signalled each week by the ringing of the bell.
 You'll find fruits, vegetables, oysters, local beef, honey, eggs, milk, sourdough, and lots more.

-A 1-hour and 10-minute drive from Sydney.
-Palm Beach is Home and Away, literally.
+Palm Beach is Home and Away, literally!
 The live set to fictional Summer Bay in the popular Australian TV series, this idyllic peninsula enveloped between Pittwater and Broken Bay will make you think you’ve walked into a suburban paradise.

-Take the easy 1km walk up to the Barrenjoey Lighthouse and keeper’s cottage and be rewarded with expansive panoramic views of the Tasman Sea and Pittwater bay on either side, 91m above sea level.
+Take the easy 1 km walk up to the Barrenjoey Lighthouse and keeper’s cottage and be rewarded with expansive panoramic views of the Tasman Sea and Pittwater bay on either side, 91 metres above sea level.
 Toddlers might find the distance a little difficult.

 Governor Philip Park, Playground & Beach on the east side of the peninsula is a big park, playground and beach rolled into one.
 Let the older kids run amok with a ball or frisbee, or let the little ones clamber on the playground while you lay on a picnic blanket basking in the sun.